japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

 cached status not found for : [shuffleId]
 ```

-checkCachedStatuses uses xref:scheduler:MapOutputTracker.adoc#mapStatuses[mapStatuses] internal cache to get map output statuses for the `shuffleId` (of the owning <<getSerializedMapOutputStatuses, getSerializedMapOutputStatuses>>) or falls back to an empty array and sets it to a local `statuses`. checkCachedStatuses sets the local `epochGotten` to the current <<epoch, epoch>> and returns `false`.
+checkCachedStatuses uses scheduler:MapOutputTracker.md#mapStatuses[mapStatuses] internal cache to get map output statuses for the `shuffleId` (of the owning <<getSerializedMapOutputStatuses, getSerializedMapOutputStatuses>>) or falls back to an empty array and sets it to a local `statuses`. checkCachedStatuses sets the local `epochGotten` to the current <<epoch, epoch>> and returns `false`.

 == [[registerMapOutput]] Registering Shuffle Map Output